liorsbg/folder-gallery/README.md

 # Features

- * Pretty easy to use, only one configure you just need, no complicated config stuff
+ * Quite easy to use, only one configure you just need, no complicated config stuff
  * Folder explore which is similar that you use explorer or finder in you pc
  * Image gallery with preview mode and two size the image thumbnail
  * Provide folder compress and download